The Debutante

 Hey!
 It was Mila.
 Have you heard from Chad?
 I hear Steph Sutton’s nose is out of joint.

-I’m not sure I’m even going to make it to the prom anymore.
-My grandma’s just died, and now I have to go to Worthington Manor.
+I’m not sure I’m even going to make it to the prom now.
+My grandma’s just died, and I have to go to Worthington Manor.
 For months.
 MONTHS!
 (Tears emoji).

 (Super surprised emoji x 3).
-Oh no, I’m so sorry.
-But what about school, and Chad and the prom?
-Can’t you stay with your dad?
+OMG, I’m so sorry.
+But what about school?
+Chad and the prom?
+Can’t you stay here with your dad?

 Huh.
 Thought Issy.
-Fat chance.
 Like he would care.
 Nope.
 He’s too busy with work, as usual.
-Looks like I’ll have to sit my exams at the local school.
+Looks like I’ll have to sit my exams at the village school.
 Mum’s still gonna to try to get me to the prom, though.

-Whatever you do, pinged Mila, don’t give Chad any reason to think it might be off.
+Whatever you do, pinged Mila, don’t give Chad any reason to think things might be off.

-Her phone beeped again.
-Hey babe… It was Chad, and her heart leapt with equal parts joy, sorrow and frustration.
-Looking forward to taking you to the prom x
+Moments later, her phone beeped again.
+Hey babe… It was Chad, and her heart leapt with equal parts joy and frustration.
+Looking forward to the prom x

 Issy sighed, unsure how to respond.
-She had gotten home that evening with such excitement, such pleasure, and now… What a mess this night had turned out to be.
+She’d arrived home that evening with so much anticipation, but now… What a mess the night had turned out to be.

 search previous next tag category expand menu location phone mail time cart zoom edit close